The Church of Jesus Christ of Latter-day Saints in Nigeria: History

 At first Nigeria was administered by the church's International Mission.
 In 1983 a Nigerian, mission was organized, which originally also covered Ghana.

 In 1988, the church's first stake in Nigeria was organized in Aba, with David W. Eka as president.
 In 1993, the second stake in Nigeria was organized in Benin City.

 In 1998, Gordon B. Hinckley became the first church president to visit Nigeria, presiding at a large meeting in Port Harcourt.
 In 2000, Hinckley announced plans to build a temple in Aba.
 The temple was dedicated by Hinckley in 2005.
 In 2009, the temple was closed as foreign temple worker missionaries were withdrawn due to violence in the area.
 The temple was reopened in 2010 with a Nigerian as temple president and all temple workers being Nigerian.

 By 2018, there were over 50 stakes in Nigeria.
 In that year church president Russell M. Nelson announced plans to build a temple in Lagos, Nigeria.
 The first stake in Lagos had been organized in 1995, and in 2015 it had gone from 3 to 5 stakes.
 The LDS Church was still most heavily concentrated in south-east Nigeria, with Akwa Ibom State alone having 12 stakes.

 Much of northern Nigeria had no LDS Church presence and many areas in mid-Nigeria had only begun to have significant organizational presence of the church in the mid-2010s.

 By mid-2019 there were 58 stakes in Nigeria, with the 58th stake being the 3rd based in the capital city of Abuja.
 The Abuja stakes were far and away the most northern in Nigeria, with the district in Jos containing the only other units of the church even close to that far north.
 The growth had in some places been very fast, with Yorubaland (not including heavily Yoruba Lagos State) having gone from no stakes in 2013 to 5 by 2019.

 Other states that saw significant growth were Delta State, that went from a few branches in a district outside the state in 2015 to three districts and a stake in 2019.
 Benue State in the more central area of the country had one branch in 2015, and did not get a district until 2017.
 By 2019 the state had 3 districts.

+Stakes and districts

 Missions

 The LDS Church announced creation of new Owerri mission in Nigeria in 2016.
-In November 2022, the LDS Church announced it would be creating the Nigeria Aba and Nigeria Abuja missions in July 2023.
+The Nigeria Aba and Nigeria Abuja missions were created in July 2023 bringing the total number of missions in Nigeria to nine.

 Temples

-Nigeria currently has 1 operating temple and 3 temples that have been announced.
+Nigeria currently has 1 operating temple and 5 temples that have been announced.